 EE/CS/EST 135.
 Power System Analysis.
 9 units (3-3-3); second term.
 For course description, see Electrical Engineering.

 CMS/CS 139.
 Analysis and Design of Algorithms.
 12 units (3-0-9); second term.
 For course description, see Computation and Mathematical Sciences.

 CS 141.
 Hack Society: Projects from the Public Sector.
 9 units (1-6-2); second and third terms.
 Enrollment cap at 20 students.
 Prerequisites: Extensive programming experience; completion of a medium sized project through either summer experience or other upper level courses.
-There is a large gap between the public and private sectors' effective use of technology.
+There is a large gap between the public and private sectors’ effective use of technology.
 This gap presents an opportunity for the development of innovative solutions to problems faced by society.
-Students will work with start-up, corporate, nonprofit, and government partners to develop and deploy technology based projects that address this gap.
+Students will develop technology based projects that address this gap.
 Course material will offer an introduction to the design, development, and analysis of digital technology with examples derived from services typically found in the public sector.
 Instructor: Ralph.

 CMS/CS/EE/IDS 144.
 Networks: Structure & Economics.
 12 units (3-4-5).
 For course description, see Computing and Mathematical Sciences.